-2.5 Thermal Model for a TRISO Fuel Particle
+2.4 Thermal Model for a TRISO Fuel Particle

-A temperature boundary condition was applied to all nodes using the user-defined displacement sub-routine; in Abaqus the displacement boundary condition is used to define all degrees of freedom, including temperature.
-The temperature profile was based upon a simple pseudosteady-state temperature solution.
+A temperature boundary condition was applied to all nodes using the user-defined displacement sub-routine.
+The temperature profile was based upon a simple pseudo-steady-state temperature solution.
 This relied upon the following two approximations:

 - That all regions except for the kernel were held at the same bulk temperature.
-Effectively the kernel is embedded in an infinite thermal sink.
-This approximation was made as particles will reside in regions with different temperature gradients across them due to their comparative position in the pellet / pebble / matrix.
-In addition, the TRISO particles are so small that no significant temperature gradients are expected. - The thermal conductivity of the kernel varied with temperature, as shown and discussed in Section 2.3.
-The average thermal conductivity, $k{av}$ , was then determined This was justified by the comparatively low temperature drop across the kernel and significant computational saving.
+Effectively the kernel is embedded in an infinite thermal sink. - The thermal conductivity of the kernel varied with temperature, as shown and discussed in Section 2.2.
+The thermal conductivity, averaged across all of the nodes in the kernel, $k{\text{av}}$ , was then determined.
+This was justified by the comparatively low temperature drop across the kernel.